PhotoPay/ppcloud-ios/README.md

                  	 error:(NSError**)error;

 Requesting documents with a given status which should populate PPDocumentsTableDataSource object.
-Population is then scheduled to perform each 5 seconds
+Only a single request is made.

 	- (void)requestDocuments:(PPDocumentState)documentStateList;

-Requesting documents which should populate PPDocumentsTableDataSource object with custom poll interval
+Requesting documents which should populate PPDocumentsTableDataSource object.
+After that call, polling is used each _timeInterval_ seconds.

 	- (void)requestDocuments:(PPDocumentState)documentStateList
             	pollInterval:(NSTimeInterval)timeInterval;